RoodeAwakening/multi-agent-requirem/PRD.md

   - Settings icon accessible at all times in sidebar header
   - Prompt items show customization indicator badge
 - **Icon Selection**:
-  - Phosphor icons: Plus for new task, Play for run pipeline, File for outputs, FolderOpen for references, Check for completed, X for failed, Spinner for running, Gear for settings, FloppyDisk for save, ArrowCounterClockwise for reset, ArrowsClockwise for new version
+  - Phosphor icons: Plus for new task, Play for run pipeline, File for outputs, FolderOpen for references, Check for completed, X for failed, Spinner for running, Gear for settings, FloppyDisk for save, ArrowCounterClockwise for reset, ArrowsClockwise for new version, FilePdf for PDF export, DownloadSimple for download actions
 - **Spacing**:
   - Container padding: p-6
   - Card spacing: p-4